Introduction: Ultimate Workbench

 With the vise installed we can start using the tool bench to help us build out the bench dog modifications.

 These inexpensive bench dogs are 3/4" and have a rubberized insert in the top which are removable.
 I wanted to modify these dogs to hold lights, which have a post in the bottom that is a little less than 1/2" in diameter, the articulating lights would then be able to be placed anywhere on the table and serve double-duty as bench dogs.

 With the rubberized top removed from the bench dogs I placed the dogs in the bench vise and drilled a 7/16" hole inside the dog about 1/4 of the way into the dog, just enough to securely hold the post of the articulating light.
 The rubberized insert already had an opening, so no modification was needed there.

 Step 22: Looks Good; Now, Get to Work!

 With the workbench complete you're ready to get started on your next project, big or small.
 With a rolling tool cabinet combined with a custom top and tool racks you can tackle jobs anywhere without having to make multiple trips back to the shed for tools you forgot.

 What ways will you modify your workbench?
-Share a picture in the comments below and earn a free Pro Membership!
+Share a picture in the comments below!